 Go over the bike, paying particular attention to the seat post clamp, stem and headset bolts.
 If you’ve been using your bike on a turbo trainer over winter, the headset and stem area may be particularly liable to rust, due to sweat dripping onto them.
 If any of the bolts look in poor condition on initial inspection, fully remove them and check the thread for any signs of rust and wear.
 If they look to be past their best, replace them.
 It’s always useful to give any bolts you remove and then decide to keep a quick clean and grease, to protect them from rusting through the summer.

 When you have assessed all the bolts for wear, and replaced any as necessary, we recommend you check they are sufficiently tight with a torque wrench.
 Any under-tightened bolts could work loose during a ride and this could lead to all sorts of unpleasant things.
 Check out our blog here why torque matters regarding the importance of torque.
-For a torque wrench to both cover your maintenance needs at home, but which is also great to put in your bike bag for summer travels, we recommend our adjustable torque wrench, which you can purchase here.
+For a torque wrench to cover all your maintenance needs, we recommend you invest in our flagship Torque Wrench Set.